Speed May Kill, but Can Slow Get You Hurt?

 __________________________________________________________________________________Observation Note: To even start researching this topic, head coaches must provide daily injury reports on all players year round to see a pattern of injury development and occurrence.
 Until there is full disclosure from coaches for a full review of their complaints about HUNH offenses are unjustified and self-serving.
 Please stop this shoot, aim, think mentality.

 LISTEN )))) As I walk you through this article Speed Kills But Slow May Hurt You

-I am digressing from the “fast’ versus ‘slow’ point of his statement and my simple review.
-The way I see it just take the top teams with the most plays per game (‘fast teams’) and divide out the games lost to injury in an offense to total plays run. thus getting an injury per play ratio.
+The way I see it just take the top teams with the most plays per game (‘fast teams’) and divide out the games lost to injury in an offense to total plays run.
+Thus getting an injury per play ratio.
 Do the same for the bottom 20 teams of plays run per game (‘slow’ teams) to get a comparable injury per play ratio.

 Top 20 ‘Fast’ Teams in FBS Football 2012

 Average Plays per Game: 83.12